AztecProtocol/aztec-packages/docs/docs/dev_docs/sandbox/main.md

   private-token Aztec Sandbox Info  { version: 1, chainId: 31337 } +0ms
 ```

 Great!.
-The sandbox is running and you are able to interact with it.
+The Sandbox is running and you are able to interact with it.

+## Account Creation/Deployment

 The next step is to create some accounts.
 I won't go into detail about accounts as that is covered [here](../../concepts/foundation/accounts/main.md).
-But creating an account on the sandbox does 2 things:
+But creating an account on the Sandbox does 2 things:

 1. Deploys an account contract reprepresenting you allowing you to perform actions on the network (deploy contracts, call functions etc).
 2. Adds your encryption keys to the RPC Server allowing it to decrypt and manage your private state.